 While this saw is light weight at only 54 pounds, its 15-amp and 5800 RPM motors give it enough power to justify its place as one of the best jobsite table saws.

-Like our number one choice, this Dewalt DWE7485 Table Saw has a rack and pinion telescoping fence system that makes fence adjustments easy and precise for accurate cuts.
+Like my number one choice, this Dewalt DWE7485 Table Saw has a rack and pinion telescoping fence system that makes fence adjustments easy and precise for accurate cuts.
 It also has a soft start and a rolling stand that helps the table to move easily.
 It’s not as big as a contractor table saw, but it performs extremely well on the field.

 When it comes to its maximum capacity, this Dewalt table saw has a rip capacity of 24.5 inches.
 It also comes with onboard storage to hold all the items it comes with, the quality of tool including the riving knife, miter gauge, throat plate and more.

-What We Like
+What I Like

-What We Don't Like
+What I Don't Like

 4. Shop Fox W1837 10-Inch Table Saw

-Our experts chose the Shop Fox W1837 as the one of the best hybrid table saws for its very durable heavy-cast iron table and trunnions.
+I chose the Shop Fox W1837 as the one of the best hybrid table saws for its very durable heavy-cast iron table and trunnions.
 Its 2 HP engine is powerful enough for heavy tasks, and the trunnions and fence can be fine tuned to your needs.
 It has accessible adjustment wheels as well.

 This Shop Fox model also has other features that classify it as one of the best hybrid saws.
 The blade guard can tilt up to 45 degrees, and the T-slot miter gauge with table extension helps ensure smooth cuts on the board.